uoy-im-aitt/aitt-w9-tangibles/README.md

 This practical can either be completed using a standard webcam in the Unity or by deploying to your Android tablets.
 Using a standard webcam will make prototyping and debugging quicker.
 However, using a mobile device might reveal some cool new opportunities for tangible interactions in the later tasks!

 > **Note** The instructions below assume you've already done the practical from AR week.
-If you need image markers, you can print them in this building.
-Let me know if you need scissors or tape and I have some in my office.
+If you need a reminder on how to set up your Unity project to work with Vuforia, please go back and see the instructions there.
+> I've provided some image markers in ```Assets/Markers``` and you can get print outs at the front of the room.
+You can also use the printer in the building to make your own.

 ## Task 1: A Simple, More Tangible DJ Interface